How to Photograph Sunsets

 I have and have used Samsung phones for a long time.
-Currently, I use a Samsung S8.
-This can be seen in the video at the beginning of the article where I explained shutter speed principles.
+Currently, I use a Samsung S9 and have written about it, Mobile Photography with a Samsung S9.
+My previous Samsung S8 can be seen in the video at the beginning of the article where I explained shutter speed principles.
 The phone was set in Pro Mode.
 In this mode, you have a lot more control of thing like shutter speed and light.

 A lazy river pool in the Caribbean taken with a Samsung S7 – How to Photograph Sunsets